Juan Arvizu: International recognition

 Based upon these achievements, Radio XEW in Mexico invited Arvizu in 1930 to inaugurate its first broadcast in 1930.
 This would not be the only time that the "Tenor With the Silken Voice" would receive such recognition.
 In fact, Arvizu had the honor of initiating broadcasts on several other international radio stations.
 For example, in 1935, he inaugurated a show on LR1 - Radio El Mundo in Buenos Aires, Argentina.
-Years later in 1942 he premiered with the Cadena de Las Amėricas of the Columbia Broadcasting System (CBS) and Voice of America on the Viva América show in New York, in collaboration with the orchestra conductor Alfredo Antonini, the Puerto Rican vocalist Elsa Miranda, the Argentine composer Terig Tucci, the Mexican American vocalist Eva Garza and the concert accordionist John Serry Sr. In 1941 he also collaborated with the Andre Kostelanetz Orchestra in live performance on the radio for WABC in New York City.
+Years later in 1942 he premiered with La Cadena de Las Amėricas of the Columbia Broadcasting System (CBS) and Voice of America on the Viva América show in New York, in collaboration with the orchestra conductor Alfredo Antonini, the Puerto Rican vocalist Elsa Miranda, the Argentine composer Terig Tucci, the Mexican American vocalist Eva Garza and the concert accordionist John Serry Sr. In 1941 he also collaborated with the Andre Kostelanetz Orchestra in live performance on the radio for WABC in New York City.
 By 1945 his performances on the CBS network were heard by audiences in twenty Latin American nations and were rebroadcast for members of America's Armed forces on the Armed Forces Radio Service.

 His performances with the CBS Pan American Orchestra were also noteworthy for helping to introduce Latin American music and the Mexican bolero to large audiences in the United States during the 1940s.
 But one of his greatest achievements was to "discover" one of Mexico's leading composers, Agustín Lara in 1929.

 During the 1920s and 1930s, the tango was very popular in Mexico.
 Arvizu premiered many of these songs in Pepe Cantillo's music revue.
 While searching for an accompanist, the tenor agreed to hire an unknown bohemian pianist at the ordinary Café Salambó.
 That pianist was Agustín Lara.
 At first, Agustín Lara was a tango composer, but his compositions lacked the proper accompaniment of the tango orchestra.
 As a result, his works were classified within the "creole song" genre.
 Arvizu was the first singer to champion Lara's compositions through his performances in cinemas and on the radio.
 The performances of the Lara-Arvizu duo on radio XEW were well received by the public.
 Along with other leading vocalists of the time such as Pedro Vargas and Alfonso Ortiz Tirado, Arvizu helped to popularize several of Lara's greatest compositions.
 They included such works as: Aventura, Concha Nacar, Cuando Vuelvas, Enamorada, Granada, Santa and Tus Pupilas.